-When a lot of people picture a "cyclist", what images come to mind?
+Question: When you picture a "cyclist", what images come to mind?

-Possibly Tour de France or Giro professional riders, clad in tight fitting lycra splattered with advertising?
-Possibly MAMIL (middle aged men in lycra)'s out in full force in the mornings and in huge bunch rides over the weekend, or crammed around a single table at a cafe waiting for their flat whites in silly shoes?
+If you're a non-cyclist, possibly Tour de France or Giro professional riders, clad in tight fitting lycra splattered with advertising?
+Possibly the MAMIL (middle aged men in lycra) brigade out in full force in the mornings and in huge bunch rides over the weekend, or crammed around a single table at a cafe waiting for their flat whites in silly shoes?

-As a community devoted solely to helping women, not only find cycling as a hobby, but build self-confidence and self-belief while doing it is kind of our jam.
-Over the past 7 years, we've put on clinics, events and rides that have helped literally thousands of women find the simple joy that is getting on a bicycle and going for a pedal.
+Over the past 10 years, we've put on clinics, events and rides that have helped literally thousands of women find the simple joy that is getting on a bicycle and going for a pedal.
 We have so many testimonials of how cycling has changed these women's lives.

 Re-discovering the familiar